Back to Whitechapel: Narrative structure

-Back to Whitechapel is based on Amelia Pritlowe’s diary, and alternates between chapters recounting the last weeks of Mary Jane Kelly in Spitalfields and other chapters where witnesses testify at the inquest.
+Back to Whitechapel alternates between Amelia Pritlowe’s diary, recounting the last weeks of Mary Jane Kelly in Spitalfields, and witnesses testifying at the inquest.

 Critical reaction

-Premiere, Black Novel and 20 Minutes praised its realism and Moatti's ability to conjure up the atmosphere of 19th century Whitechapel, which Premiere compared to the writings of Peter Ackroyd.
+Premiere, Black Novel, and 20 Minutes praised its realism and Moatti's ability to conjure up the atmosphere of 19th century Whitechapel, which Premiere compared to the writings of Peter Ackroyd.

 Julie Malaure, in Le Point considers that "the investigation presented as a thriller turns out absolutely exciting, and exposes a perfectly plausible theory", and Studio said that "the author designates a rather plausible culprit ".
 Canadian magazine Alibis said the novel is an "excellent summary of events".

-Casebook said that the novel is one of "the only two serious book about jtr in French".
+Casebook said that the novel is one of "the only two serious books about Jack the Ripper in French".